Paradoxical predictions of liquid curtains with surface tension: Introduction

 \item[(2)] The omitted boundary condition should be replaced with $\alpha _{0}=-90^{\circ }$ corresponding to a vertical curtain. \end{enumerate}

 It turns out that (1) is a valid point, whereas (2) is not.

 That is, mathematically, there is no reason why a boundary condition cannot be formulated at a point other than the beginning of a characteristic (as long as there is only one such point per characteristic).
-Physically, however, such a condition would be in conflict with the causality principle, as it would constrain events occurring in the past.
+Physically, however, such a condition would be in conflict with the causality principle, as it would effectively constrain events occurring in the past.

 As for point (2), Weinstein \emph{et al.} justified it by claiming that the condition $\alpha _{0}=-90^{\circ }$ \textquotedblleft is precisely that necessary to eliminate the singularity in the curtain\textquotedblright .
-However, B19 found regular solutions for \emph{all} values of $\alpha _{0}$, and earlier in their paper Weinstein \emph{et al.} did not dispute their existence\footnote{ They state that \textquotedblleft this [Benilov's] finite solution necessarily adjusts to avoid the singularity entirely\textquotedblright .}.
+However, B19 found regular solutions for \emph{all} values of $\alpha _{0}$, and earlier in their paper Weinstein \emph{et al.} did not dispute their existence.
 One might add that it is inconsistent to use point (1) to discard one of the boundary conditions and then replace it with a similar one, leaving their total number exactly the same.

 Even more importantly, the replacement of the actual ejection angle with $ -90^{\circ }$ implies a sharp bend in the curtain near the outlet, and it cannot be caused by the force of gravity.
-If it were, the asymptotic models of both Weinstein \emph{et al.} and B19 would have described it (as they both include gravity) -- hence, there would be no need to introduce the turn through the boundary condition.
-Nor can it be caused by other hydrodynamic effects, as they are all isotropic and, thus, cannot make the curtain `choose' the vertical trajectory regardless of the ejection angle (not to mention that the only significant of these effects -- viscosity and surface tension -- are also included in the B19 model).
+If it were, the asymptotic models of both Weinstein \emph{et al.} and B19 would have detected it (as they both include gravity) -- hence, there would be no need to introduce the turn through the boundary condition.
+Nor can it be caused by other hydrodynamic effects, as they are all isotropic and, thus, cannot make the curtain `choose' the vertical trajectory regardless of the ejection angle (not to mention that the only significant ones of these effects -- viscosity and surface tension -- are also included in the B19 model).

 Still, one question remains: if the solutions found in B19 for upward-bending curtains are indeed physically meaningless, what \emph{really} happens if liquid is ejected obliquely with $We<1$?